All Episodes

 Tell me that's not true, Mr. Snurgley.

-You actually got a call from a military man wanting to correct me, thinking I do not know that it is the joint chiefs of staff.
+You actually got a call from a military man wanting to correct me, thinking I do not know that it is the Joint Chiefs of Staff.

-You had a call who actually thought that I believe the title of that group is the chief joints of staff.
+You had a call who actually thought that I believe the title of that group is the Chief Joints of Staff.

-She called this 17 or 18 years ago.
+She called, this is 17 or 18 years ago.

-So talking about the Obama Messiah, I mean, he doesn't know what it is either.
+I mean, he doesn't know what it is either.

-He doesn't know what they do, so why shouldn't I call it the chief joints of staff?
+So why shouldn't I call it the Chief Joints of Staff?

-And this the two things about this.
+And there are two things about this.

 Let's see if you catch both of them.